coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 of the notation.
 The binders of the parsed sequence are used to fill the occurrences of the first placeholder of the iterating pattern which is repeatedly nested as many times as the number of binders generated.
-If ever the generalization operator ``'`` (see Section 2.7.19) is used in the binding list, the added binders are taken into account too.
+If ever the generalization operator ``'`` (see :ref:`implicit-generalization`) is used in the binding list, the added binders are taken into account too.

 Binders parsing exist in two flavors.
 If ``x`` and ``y`` are marked as binder, then a sequence such as :g:`a b c : T` will be accepted and interpreted as